This is the second in a three-part series that introduces Python to absolute beginners.

 Out of the digital box, the Python variant of Anaconda comes with 250+ of the most popular Python data science packages that are “curated and compiled” and are available pre-loaded in their virtual environment manager so everything just works from the moment you get started – no need to install every.darn.library out there.

-In a nutshell, Anaconda is basically one of the easiest ways get started with Python-based data science and machine learning projects.
+Basically, Anaconda is one of the easiest ways get started with Python-based data science and machine learning projects.

 Anaconda also has a community of some 6+ million users which is great if you’re searching around for questions online.
-Plus, with so many different people (some of which will be CompSci geniuses, obv) using the different packages, you can rest assured that the code recommendations and solutions offered up by the community will be pretty legit.
+Plus, with so many different people using the software you can rest assured that the code recommendations and solutions offered up by the community will be pretty legit.

 Since Anaconda already comes with everything a beginner needs to get started with machine learning, it’s pretty easy to get the hang of quickly, even if you’ve never looked at a line of code before.